florianjosefreheis/30-seconds-of-ruby/snippets/adding_uniq_values_to_an_array.md

  => ["a", "b", "c"]
 ```

-We can also assign more then one element at the same time:
+We can also assign more than one element at the same time:

 ```bash
 irb> alphabet = ['a','b','c']